bifurcationkit/BifurcationKitDocs.jl/docs/src/periodicOrbit.md

 2. one (Collocation) based on orthogonal collocation to discretize a Cauchy problem,
 3. two (Shooting) based on the flow associated to a Cauchy problem.

-It is important to understand the pro and cons of each method to compute PO in large dimensions.
+It is important to understand the pros and cons of each method to compute PO in large dimensions.

 ### Trapezoid method